Research

 | Pattern | A general statistical signal that didn't fit the other buckets. |

-Click any chip to filter the table to the prompts behind it.
-This is usually faster than scrolling.
+Click any chip to filter the table to the questions behind it.
+That's usually faster than scrolling.

 | Position | Read it as |